MattithyahuData/P2-Bank-churn-prediction/README.md

 store_data(data,"P2 Bank Churn Prediction")
 ```

 <a name="EDA"></a>

 ## [Exploratory data analysis](Code/P2_Code.ipynb)
 I looked at the distributions of the data and the value counts for the various categorical variables that would be fed into the model.
 Below are a few highlights from the analysis.
-*   20.37% of customers have churned - Distrubution of features and their effects on churning - Some features have outliers, visualising this allows for greater clarifty on the extent.
+*   20.37% of customers have churned - Distribution of features and their effects on churning - Some features have outliers, visualising this allows for greater clarity on the extent.
-* As this is a binary classification use case, I set my colour pallette to take red and green.
-Red for the 'bad' outcome and green for the bettwer outcome.
-Of course this can be subjective based on the person setting the colours.
+* As this is a binary classification use case, I set my colour palette to take red and green.
+Red for the 'bad' outcome and green for the better outcome.
+Of course, this can be subjective based on the person setting the colours.

 ```python
 # Setting my custom color palette